gcla/termshark/docs/UserGuide.md

 tty && sleep infinity
 ```

-If the output is e.g. `/dev/pts/10`, then you can launch termshark like this:
+If the output is e.g. `/dev/pts/10`, then you can launch termshark in the other tmux pane like this:

 ```bash
 termshark -r foo.pcap --tty=/dev/pts/10